bencherdev/bencher/services/console/src/content/learn/infoq.md

         // We will use the `cpu-clock` counter to time our sampling frequency. perf_event::perf_sw_ids::PERF_COUNT_SW_CPU_CLOCK as u64,
-        // We want to profile just a single process across any CPU. perf_event::PerfEventScope::OneProcessAnyCpu { pid },
+        // We want to profile just a single process across any CPU.
+        // That process is the one we have the PID for. perf_event::PerfEventScope::OneProcessAnyCpu { pid },
         // We want to collect samples 100 times per second. perf_event::SamplePolicy::Frequency(100),